AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/wf-notifications.md

 >[!IMPORTANT]
 >
->If the deadline changes after a user receives a reminder notification for any of the objects mentioned above, the user doesn’t receive another reminder notification.
+>If the deadline changes after a user receives a reminder notification for any of the objects mentioned above, the user doesn't receive another reminder notification.

 Reminder notifications&nbsp;are sent from the email address that the Workfront administrator selected to handle outgoing emails.